List of Calder Cup champions

 The Calder Cup is the trophy awarded annually to the playoff champion of the American Hockey League (AHL).
-First awarded in the 1937–38 season, it is named after Frank Calder, first president of the National Hockey League.
-The Calder Cup is distinct from the Calder Memorial Trophy, which is awarded annually to the Rookie of the Year in the National Hockey League.
+First awarded in the 1937–38 season, it is named after Frank Calder, inaugural president of the National Hockey League (NHL).
+The Calder Cup is distinct from the Calder Memorial Trophy, which is awarded annually to the Rookie of the Year in the NHL.

 Teams from 28 different cities have won the Calder Cup.
-The Hershey Bears have won 11 championships, the most of any team currently in the AHL, and have competed in 23 finals, the most of any team in AHL history, compiling an 11–12 record in the finals.
-Teams representing Cleveland, Ohio are second, with 10 total championships (nine by the Barons franchise, which competed in the league until 1973, and the city's current team - the Cleveland Monsters - winning the 10th in 2016.)
+The Hershey Bears have won 13 championships, the most of any team currently in the AHL, and have competed in 25 finals, and compiling a 13–12 record in their history.
+The defunct Cleveland Barons are second, with 9 total championships.

 On May 11, 2020, the AHL cancelled the remainder of the 2019–20 AHL season and the 2020 Calder Cup playoffs due to the COVID-19 pandemic, marking the first time that a Calder Cup champion was not awarded in the trophy's history.
-It was also not awarded in 2021 as the league did not hold a playoff (even though the AHL did play a delayed and shortened regular season).
+It was likewise not awarded in 2021 as the league did not hold a playoff (even though the AHL did play a delayed and shortened regular season).

 The Most Valuable Player of the playoffs is awarded the Jack A. Butterfield Trophy.
 It was first awarded in 1984 and is named after the former president of the AHL, Jack Butterfield.
-The trophy has been won by 34 different players, with none having won it more than once.
+The trophy has been won by 40 different players, with none having won it more than once.

+On June 23, 2025 the Abbotsford Canucks became the first franchise from the AHL's Pacific Division and the first Western Canadian team to win the Calder Cup.